+1-855-235-6014 Change market Find a dealer Login

 Demolition Excavators: Factory-Fitted Versus Aftermarket

 Wrecking balls are tools of the past.
 Excavators have the capability to more strategically and safely dismantle structures, and many contractors I talk to view demolition as a growth opportunity for their business.
-This leaves them with the decision to either purchase a factory-fitted machine that is specially-suited for demolition or convert a standard excavator with aftermarket fittings.
+This leaves them with the decision to either purchase a factory-fitted excavator that’s specially suited for demolition or convert a standard excavator with aftermarket fittings.

 So how do you decide?
-Here I’ll examine the four primary benefits of a factory-fitted machine and potential pitfalls — including costs — of outfitting a standard excavator with aftermarket solutions.
+Here I’ll examine the four primary benefits of a factory-fitted demolition excavator and the potential pitfalls — including costs — of outfitting a standard excavator with aftermarket solutions.

 Let’s start with the most important benefit — safety.
 If the goal is to outfit the machine with a high-reach boom, there are several nuances between a factory-fitted machine and an aftermarket machine that can greatly impact safety.

-Almost every manufacturer that purpose builds their high-reach excavators has a modular joint boom concept, but pins that hold the modular joint to the boom connection can differ.
+Almost every manufacturer that purpose builds their high-reach demolition excavators has a modular joint boom concept, but pins that hold the modular joint to the boom connection can differ.
 Some use a half hook for the top pin and short pins on the bottom.
-However, a well-designed demolition machine uses full-length hydraulic pins.
+However, a well-designed high-reach demolition excavator uses full-length hydraulic pins.
 Because they’re hydraulic, an operator can pull them out without leaving the cab.
-They also are more reliable than shorter-diameter pins.
+They’re also more reliable than shorter-diameter pins.

-Converting a standard excavator also requires outfitting the cab with a guarding package — which runs upwards of $20,000 in the aftermarket.
+Converting a standard excavator also requires outfitting the cab with a guarding package — which runs upwards of $20,000 in the aftermarket (as of the time this article was written).
 That also involves working with a third party whose package may not be designed for that particular machine and offers limited support.
-A factory-fitted demolition machine comes with a guarding package and with full support for the spare parts by the OEM.
+A factory-fitted demolition excavator comes with a guarding package and with full support for the spare parts by the OEM.

 • Boom cylinders: $5,000 each